bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 ---
 layout: page-left-menu
-title: Getting started with the Crazyflie 2.0
+title: Getting started with the Crazyflie 2.X
 permalink: /getting-started-with-the-crazyflie-2-0/
 page_id: getting-started-crazyflie-2
 ---

 {% si_intro Unpacking the Crazyflie %}
-The Crazyflie 2.0 packet contains the following items.
+The Crazyflie 2.X box contains the following items.
 Make sure that you have all of them before you start assembling.
 {% endsi_intro %}

 {% si_step package contents %}
-* 1 x Crazyflie 2.0 control board with all components mounted
+* 1 x Crazyflie 2.X control board with all components mounted
 * 5 x CW propellers
 * 5 x CCW propellers
 * 6 x Motor mounts